espocrm/documentation/docs/user-guide/invoices.md

 You need to have a Tax record created in your CRM.
 Taxes can be accessed at Quotes list view > dropdown in the top-right corner > Taxes.

-Administrator can specify a default Tax record at Administration > Entity Manager > Invoices > fields > Tax > Default.
+An administrator can specify a default Tax record at Administration > Entity Manager > Invoices > fields > Tax > Default.

 ## Copying values from product to invoice item